oleks/install.py/README.rst

 ``install.py`` — A simple, file-system-based install utility
 ############################################################

-Fundamentally, an installation makes certain files available under certain directories.
+An installation makes certain files available under certain directories.

 For instance:

 1. Making an executable file available in a directory listed in your ``PATH`` environment variable.